marnusw/date-fns-tz/README.md

 ### `toDate`

-A zoned Date can be created using the `toDate` function by providing the `timeZone` option or including an IANA time zone or offset in the date string.
+The `toDate` function can be used to create a zoned Date from a string containing an offset or IANA time zone, or by providing the `timeZone` option.

 ```javascript
 import { toDate, format } from 'date-fns-tz'